Content protected from screenshots

 Related Questions

-What is the energy of the ground state (n=1) of a hydrogen atom?
+What is the expression for the total energy (E) of an electron in a hydrogen atom?

 (Current Affairs)